Current Competition - SW POETRY COMPETITION 2026

 Submission Rules:

-E-mail your short story as a word attachment to the Adjudicator (Lee Taylor)
+E-mail your poem as a word attachment the Adjudicator (Lorraine)

-Your file must have the same name as the title of your entry prefixed by SWSS226. (e.g. SWSS2 - Is That The Time?)
+Your file must have the same name as the title of your entry prefixed by SWPO26. (e.g. SWPO26– A POEM)

-Once all the entries are in, the Adjudicator (Lee Taylor)) will send them electronically to the judge
+Once all the entries are in, the Adjudicator (Lorraine) will send them electronically to the judge

-You will receive an e-mail from the Adjudicator (Lee Taylor)) confirming both they have your entry and when it has been received by the judge.
+You will receive an e-mail from the Adjudicator (Lorraine) confirming both when they have your entry and when it has been received by the judge.

 For this competition, work may be discussed amongst members but is entirely up to the individual and done on a mutual basis between writer and reader.
 Members should not discuss any other entries without the permission of the author to respect the privacy of those who wish to keep their work to themselves.